 Usually, the Great Wolfhound will be a mixture of the characteristics of both the Irish Wolfhound and the Great Pyrenees.

-Some basic behavioural traits that are specific to the Great Wolfhound include, firstly, that they are a highly energetic breed.
+Some basic behavioral traits that are specific to the Great Wolfhound include, firstly, that they are a highly energetic breed.

 However, this energy is at its peak during the adolescence of the dog and will die down as it grows up.